Where to stop on a road trip from Christchurch to Queenstown

 Day 2: Lake Tekapo to Aoraki/Mount Cook National Park

-WHY GO: Aoraki/Mount Cook is our highest mountain, and the national park is absolutely stunning.
-It’s busy, and very much on the tourist trail, but still stunning.
+Aoraki/Mount Cook is our highest mountain, and the national park is possibly the most beautiful location in all of New Zealand.

 Mount Cook Village is tiny, but an overnight stay is worth it to go star gazing at night.
 This is one of New Zealand’s Dark Sky Reserves, which means it’s exceptionally free from light pollution.